 - Wearable Communicators

 Created for the visually impaired, this state-of-the-art communicator illuminates icons so they are easier to see.
-Packed with tons of features including four modes of scanning.$399.95
+Equipped with 12 levels, four fields and 300 seconds total recording time To view accessories for this item click accessories tab below.$425.95

 Augmentative and Alternative Communication (AAC) Devices

 There are three different types of AAC devices: no tech, lite-tech and high-tech.
 Basic AAC devices involve very simple aided communication.
 People use basic AAC systems when passing notes or pointing to symbols on a board, for example.
 Both lite-tech and high-tech AAC devices, on the other hand, produce speech for the user, either by reproducing a recorded message with the press of a button or synthesizing speech on demand.

 At Enabling Devices, we provide a variety of lite-tech and high-tech communication devices.
 Our options provide varying activation methods, recording times and sizes in order to help people with diverse abilities and needs.

 Many children and adults with complex communication needs benefit from AAC devices in their daily lives.
 Some people use a communication device temporarily after an accident or surgery.
 Others use communication devices all the time to aid in talking to strangers, friends, therapists, coworkers and more.

 Whether in a classroom, at home or on the go, an AAC device is a helpful tool to have around.
 People who can benefit from communication devices include:

 - Anyone who struggles with speech and communication

 With a variety of communicators to choose from, it’s possible to find a device that works for anyone.